 So let’s talk about setting the right ones no later than this week.

-What Are Professional Goals?
+What Are Career Goals?

 Success in your career won’t just happen over time, regardless of how good of a job you’re doing.